-- Congratulations to our Spring 2025 UF Gulf Scholars Graduates!
+Welcome to UF Gulf Scholars

 Undergraduate students from any major are welcome to participate.
 Students can engage at various levels—by taking individual courses, attending events, or pursuing the UF Gulf Scholars Medallion.
 The medallion program accommodates diverse academic interests and career goals tied to the Gulf, making it an excellent way to focus your studies on regional challenges.